mykolaharmash/hyntax/README.md

 -   **Simple.** API is straightforward, output is clear.

--   **Zero dependencies.** Compressed bundle for a browser is just 4.7KB.
+-   **No dependencies.** Compressed bundle for a browser is just 4.7KB.

--   **Streaming.** Can process HTML while it's still being loaded.
+-   **Supports streaming.** Can process HTML while it's still being loaded.